frankmorgner/vsmartcard/remote-reader/doc/README.txt

     :Tested Platform:
         Android, CyanogenMod

-The Remote Smart Card Reader allows a host computer to use the smartphone's NFC hardware as contact-less smart card reader.
-On the host computer, a special smart card driver, |vpcd| must be installed.
-The Remote Smart Card Reader establishes a connection to |vpcd| over the network when a contact-less card is detected.
-Since |vpcd| integrates seamlessly into the PC/SC framework of the host system, the contact-less card can be accessed by a typical smart card application, for example OpenSC_.
+Allow a host computer to use the smartphone's NFC hardware as contact-less smartcard reader.
+On the host computer a special smart card driver, |vpcd|, must be installed.
+The app establishes a connection to |vpcd| over the network when a contact-less card is detected.

 .. tikz:: Remote Smart Card Reader used to access a contact-less card
     :stringsubst: